david-hurley/databricks-demos/water-well-spatial-explorer-app/README.md

 # Alberta Water Well Spatial Explorer

 An interactive web application for subsurface data related to drilled water wells in Alberta.
+Packaged with Databricks Asset Bundles for quick deployment.

 ## Overview